 Mexico to Get LNG Cargo from Peru

-The latest liquefied natural gas cargo loaded at the Peru LNG terminal has been dispatched to Mexico.
+The latest LNG cargo to be loaded at the Peru LNG terminal has been dispatched to Mexico.

-The 173,600 cubic-meter Castillo de Santisteban departed from the Peru LNG terminal on Sunday, and it is due to arrive at the Manzanillo LNG terminal on January 11.
+The 173,600 cubic-meter Castillo de Santisteban departed from the Peru LNG terminal on September 10, and it is due to arrive at the Manzanillo LNG terminal today.

 The 500,000 Mc/d import terminal, built and owned by a consortium of Samsung and Mitsui, each with a stake of 37.5%, and Kogas with 25%, is the third of its type in Mexico.